dhicks6345789/password-changer/README.md

 ## Implementation

-Password Changer is written in Python using the Flask framework.
-The frontend uses Bootstrap 5.
+Password Changer is written in [Python](https://www.python.org/) using the [Flask](https://flask.palletsprojects.com/en/stable/) framework.
+The frontend uses [Bootstrap 5](https://getbootstrap.com/).
 It is implemented as a single-page app - there is just the one HTML page to serve.

 As a Python / Flask project, it is quite simple.
 There is the one Python file and one HTML file, that's pretty much it.
 Bootstrap library files are loaded from a CDN.
 Login tokens are passed to the API by JavaScript, there are no cookies used.

-Password Changer can, of course, be run in test mode straight from the command line.
+Password Changer can be run in test mode straight from the command line.
 An installation script is included for Windows that installs and configures the Waitress WSGI server as a system service, hopefully meaning the project is ready to run in production situations.

 Password Changer is designed to sit behind a reverse proxy server, something that handles HTTPS.
-This could be an instance of Apache, Nginx, Caddy or similar, or an ingress service such as Cloudflare or NGrok.
+This could be an instance of [Apache](https://httpd.apache.org/), [nginx](https://nginx.org/), [Caddy](https://caddyserver.com/) or similar, or an ingress service such as [Cloudflare Tunnel](https://www.cloudflare.com/en-gb/products/tunnel/) or [ngrok](https://ngrok.com/).

 ## Installation

 Password Changer is intended to be run on some kind of server, although there is no specific requirement for a "server" OS, it should work on pretty much any system you can run Python on.

+You will need a working [Python](https://www.python.org/) environment on your machine.
+Python is included in most Linux distributions these days, and is simple enough to [install on Windows](https://www.python.org/downloads/windows/).

+Note that the installation script for Password Changer sets up and runs with a Python Virtual Environment ([venv](https://docs.python.org/3/library/venv.html), so any Python packages installed will be in their own self-contained setup and shouldn't affect (or even be seen by) the rest of your system.

 Clone / download the repository from Github.
 Change to the folder where the repository is stored.